Revised October 9, 2023

 In a 2015 study entitled “Supporting Survivors” by the Institute for Policy Integrity, the authors determined that legal advocacy successfully decreases the cycle of domestic abuse.
-We’ve seen this first hand.
-The Women’s Center’s legal advocates are available by phone and in-person for clients to discuss their legal rights, the legal process, possible outcomes, and to make sure survivors do not have to go through this often complicated process alone.
+Continuing to this day, we’ve seen this firsthand.

-Our legal advocates are not attorneys and we do not dispense legal advice, but we have a number of lawyers in the community that volunteer their time to provide free consulting to our clients on-site at The Women’s Center to meet on things like divorce, custody and placement, paternity, and child support.
-When possible, they will take on full cases pro-bono.
+Through our community of committed supporters, we have a number of lawyers who volunteer their time to provide free consultation to our clients on things like divorce, custody and placement, paternity, child support, and immigration.
 We also have active partnerships with Centro Legal and Legal Action of Wisconsin.
-These partnerships allows us to make sure our clients are fully supported and have access to every resource they may need as they navigate this part of their journey.
+These partnerships allow us to make sure our clients are supported and have access to every resource they may need as they navigate this part of their journey.

 Our Advocates are available by phone and in person.
 Please note that we are not attorneys and do not dispense legal advice.

 If you are an attorney who would like to volunteer your time, please call the 24-Hour Hotline at 262.542.3828 and ask to speak with Krystal.

 To learn more about legal advocacy and how we can support you, please call our 24-Hour Hotline at 262.542.3828 anytime.